andy-maier/pytest-easy-server/README.rst

     - wheel
     - pip

-* Install the pytest-tars-plugin package and its prerequisite Python packages into the active Python environment:
+* Install the pytest-tars package and its prerequisite Python packages into the active Python environment:

   .. code-block:: bash

-      $ pip install pytest-tars-plugin
+      $ pip install pytest-tars

+  When pytest runs, it will automatically find the plugin and will show its version, e.g.:

+  .. clode-block:: text

+      plugins: pytest-tars-0.5.0

 .. _`Documentation`: